WRFF: WRCP-FM

-1967-77: Country

 In 1967, the stations switched to a country music format.
 Because the AM station was a daytimer, required to go off the air at sunset, WRCP-FM was able to continue the format into the evening.
 Tightened Federal Communications Commission (FCC) restrictions on AM-FM simulcasting led to a new format for the FM in 1977.

-1977-90: Easy listening/Adult contemporary
+Sunny 104.5

 WRCP-FM broke away from WRCP (AM) in 1977 and became WSNI.
 WSNI initially had a soft country/easy listening hybrid format.
 Over time, the country music was largely discontinued and the station evolved into a standard easy listening sound.

 On January 1, 1980, WSNI became known as Sunny 104 at first, then later Sunny 104 1/2, and eventually Sunny 104.5, a name which was reused later in the station's history.
-Eventually "Sunny" ended easy listening in favor of an Adult Contemporary format playing the Top 40 hits of the 1960s, Top 40/Adult contemporary crossovers of the 1970s, and the Adult Contemporary hits of the 1980s, including current product.
+Eventually "Sunny" ended easy listening in favor of an adult contemporary format playing the Top 40 hits of the 1960s, Top 40/Adult contemporary crossovers of the 1970s, and the Adult Contemporary hits of the 1980s, including current product.

 Six years later, the stations were sold to Pyramid Broadcasting.
 The AM sister station, which still had the WRCP call sign, was eventually spun off and got a new call sign.
 In 1988, singer Teddy Pendergrass, a Philadelphia native, was hired to perform some of WSNI's jingles.

-1990-99: Hot adult contemporary
+Star 104.5

-On December 10, 1990, WSNI's call sign was changed to WYXR and the format switched to Hot AC.
+On December 10, 1990, WSNI's call sign was changed to WYXR and the format switched to hot AC.
 The new station rebranded as Star 104.5.

 In a group deal, WYXR was acquired by Evergreen by 1993.
 The station experimented and leaned toward Adult Top 40 in 1996, but kept the "Star" branding.
-The station quietly evolved back to Hot AC in 1997.
-WYXR played more rhythmic cuts than most Hot AC stations.
+The station quietly evolved back to hot AC in 1997.
+WYXR played more rhythmic cuts than most hot AC stations.
 In 1997, WYXR was acquired by Chancellor Media as a result of a merger.

 In April 1999, Chancellor (known then as AMFM, Inc.) was going to switch the station to a Jammin' Oldies format.
-But the flip didn't happen because another station, WXXM, owned by Greater Media, beat them to it.
-As a result, the Hot AC format remained until November 4, 1999 at Noon.
-After playing Madonna's "Who's That Girl," the station began stunting with the sound of a heartbeat for the next three hours.
+But the flip did not happen because another station, WXXM, owned by Greater Media, beat them to it.